-The route heads out on a flat, mainly downhill route, past Heaton Park, towards Agecroft, through Salford, past Old Trafford and Chorlton to Stockport.
-Then the course gently rises through Stockport to Marple and starts climbing at Marple Bridge.
-After a “warm up” climb, you enter a closed road KoM/QoM section which tackles the short, but steep Werneth low climb, affording you a sensational view of Manchester and a panorama of the hills to the North East and the North – enjoy that view!
-You get a chance to get a stop courtesy of the wonderful Chef and Brewer Hare and Hounds Inn – who kindly let us use their facilities.
+All three longer rides head out on a flat, mainly downhill route, past Heaton Park, towards Salford and right through the iconic Salford Quays where you will pass Media City, Lowry Theatre, Imperial War Museum and Old Trafford.
+Then, staying on the flat across South Manchester, you will enjoy sweeping swiftly through the leafy suburbs of Cheadle Hulme and Woodford to our new feed station in Poynton, courtesy of and with thanks to the good people of Poynton.
+Shortly after the pavé (cobbled) section at Norbury Junction (mind the level crossing!), the Mad Manc splits from the others and for the first-time heads east out to the start of the Peak District.
+We sweep up to Disley, New Mills and Mellor, before rejoining the Classic and Challenge at Marple Bridge.
+Then onwards to our old friend, a closed road KoM/QoM section up the short, but very steep Werneth low climb, affording you a sensational view of Manchester and a panorama of the hills to the Northeast and North – enjoy that view!
+Here our second feed station awaits courtesy of the wonderful Chef and Brewer Hare and Hounds Inn – who kindly let us use their facilities.
 On another day you’d stop here and enjoy a beer and their great food, but not today.

-After a quick “light” refreshment stop, you head through Tameside and climb over towards Saddleworth, passing through Uppermill before a long steady climb to the second feed station.
-Here you can enjoy Colin’s hospitality and his amazing scones whilst taking in another great view.
+After a quick “light” refreshment stop, you’ll head through Tameside and several climbs around Saddleworth, passing through Uppermill hills before a long steady climb to the third feed station at the fine and stately Saddleworth Hotel.
+Here you can enjoy great food (including scones) and coffee whilst taking in another great view.